 Gold has been the world’s most popular defensive asset for over 5,000 years.
 Here’s why.

 All assets, including market-based financial assets held in an IRA or a 401(k), can be volatile.
 There’s never a guarantee that any single asset will do well or continue doing well.
 This uncertainty is why people have turned to gold, which historically has hedged against volatility in financial assets, in order to protect their purchasing power.
 This is where gold could make sense.
 Let’s look at the benefits of adding precious metals to your mix of assets.

 Achieve True Diversification

-Time and again, gold has shown that it’s uncorrelated with mainstream financial assets.
-In other words, gold tends to go up when other markets experiences a correction.
+Time and again, gold has shown that it tends to be uncorrelated with the dollar.
+In other words, gold tends to go up when dollar-denominated assets experience a correction.

 Protect the Purchasing Power of Your Wealth Against Inflation

-The value of precious metals has been inversely correlated to the value (and supply) of paper currency: Gold and silver prices have increased during inflationary periods, when the dollar loses value.
+The value of precious metals has historically been inversely correlated to the value (and supply) of paper currency: Gold and silver prices have increased during inflationary periods, when the dollar loses value.
 As the Fed continues to increase the money supply, households will have more money to spend on goods, which drives up demand and prices and causes inflation.
 This weakens the purchasing power of the dollar.
 If some of your wealth is in precious metals, you can have peace of mind because the Fed can’t print gold and debase those assets.
-Over long periods of time, the value of gold outpaces inflation, so with gold, your purchasing power can scale — which could be the exact opposite of your purchasing power sitting in the dollar and in many dollar-denominated assets.
+Over long periods of time, the value of gold may outpace inflation, so with gold, your purchasing power can scale — which could be the exact opposite of your purchasing power sitting in the dollar and in many dollar-denominated assets.

 Help Defend Your Wealth Against Crisis